notepad-plus-plus/npp-usermanual/content/docs/searching.md

 Well, why is **appears** above in bold letters?
 Because this expression assumes each line ends with an end of line sequence.
 This is almost always true, and may fail for the last line in the file.
 It won't match and won't be deleted.

-But the remedy is fairly simle: we translate in regex parlance that the newline should match if it is there.
+But the remedy is fairly simple: we translate in regex parlance that the newline should match if it is there.
 So the correct expression actually is:

 ~~~
 ^.*?unused.*?$\R?
 ~~~

 #### Example 1
-You use a MediaWiki (e.g. Wikipedia, Wikitravel) and want to make all headings one "level higher", so a H2 becomes a H1 etc.
+You use a MediaWiki (like Wikipedia) and want to make all headings one level higher, so a H2 becomes a H1 etc.

 *  Search ^=(=)